 By utilizing riders in your life insurance policy you can protect yourself and your family from unexpected health issues.
 Long-term care riders and disability riders can be added to your policy, sometimes at little to no extra cost.
 Using riders allows you to customize your policy to fit your individual needs and financial goals.

 Q. How do life insurance trusts work when it comes to estate planning?
+What are the Estate Taxes?

 Life insurance trusts are most commonly used in estate planning because they offer specific tax advantages to your beneficiaries.
 Generally they are used by people who have very large estates who are trying to avoid estate taxes.
 By implementing a life insurance trust in your estate plan, you essentially transfer ownership of your life insurance policies from you to the trust.
 Because the trust owns the policies, they are not taxed the same way assets you personally own might be.